UAIbot/UAIbot.github.io/docs/Theoretical_Reference/rotation_matrix.md

 ### Example 4

-In UAIBot, elementary rotations are implemented by:
+In UAIBot, elementary rotations are implemented as:

 ```python
 import uaibot as ub